ARM-software/psa-arch-tests/README.md

 ### PSA APIs
 The test suite for this specification is located in the api-tests directory of this repository.
 See [PSA APIs Tests Readme](api-tests/README.md) file for more details.

+### Secure Debug
+The test suite for this specification is located in the secure-debug directory of this repository.
+See [Secure Debug Readme](secure-debug/README.md) file for more details.

 ## License